berndtjohannsen/TiddeliGames/design.md

 - Modern, clean interface using Tailwind CSS utilities
 - Consistent color scheme across games
 - Smooth CSS animations for interactions
-- Responsive grid layout for game selection
+- Responsive grid layout for game selection (1 column mobile, 2 tablet, 3 desktop)
-- "Install App" button prominently displayed in the game selection menu (when installation is available)
+- "Install App" button discretely placed in top-right corner (when installation is available)
+- Version number displayed discretely in footer
+- Modal update banner at top of screen (blocks interaction until user updates)

 ## User Flow
 1. App launches → Game selection page (works in browser or as installed app)
+2. Version check runs automatically (on load, visibility change, or first interaction)
+3. If new version available → Modal update banner appears (user must update to continue)
-2. User can optionally click "Install App" button to install as PWA (if not already installed)
+4. User can optionally click "Install App" button (top-right) to install as PWA (if not already installed)
-3. User selects game → Game loads
+5. User selects game → Game loads
-4. Game starts after user interaction (unlocks audio)
+6. Game starts after user interaction (unlocks audio - when implemented)
-5. User plays game → Returns to selection page when done
+7. User plays game → Returns to selection page when done

 ## Installation Flow
 - App runs in browser by default
-- "Install App" button appears in the initial menu when PWA installation is available
+- "Install App" button appears discretely in top-right corner when PWA installation is available
 - Button is hidden if app is already installed or installation is not supported
 - Installation is optional - user can continue using app in browser if preferred
+- Button uses standard download/install icon (SVG) for universal recognition